tarwn/lessthandot-hugo/blogs/content/posts/2013-06-05-changing-a-column-that-is.md

 The question is the following: _How can you add a new column to existing table (already populated) and make it a sequence column?_

-Let&#8217;s take a look.
+Let's take a look.
 First create this very simple table

 sql
 CREATE TABLE bla (id INT)